Alabama Police Plead For Tips In Deadly Birthday Party Shooting - UrduPoint

 Alabama Police Plead For Tips In Deadly Birthday Party Shooting

-By Monday morning, 36 hours after the tragedy, state and local officials had yet to release any details about a possible suspect or suspects, the motive for the shooting, the identities and ages of the victims or how they died.
+By Monday morning, 36 hours after the tragedy, state and local officials had yet to release any details about a possible suspect or suspects, or the motive for the shooting.

 Authorities have not said whether they have detained any suspects or if the shooters remain at large or died in the Saturday night gunfire that shattered the calm of Dadeville, a tight-knit community of some 3,000 residents northeast of the state capital Montgomery.